 Step 2: The supply mix for the scenarios are in terms of gas and electricity.
 For electricity the WGSB innovation team assumes responsibility for developing of the investment models required to distribute the renewable resources needed to balance the long term scenarios in line with the carbon budget.
 For Gas, ENTSOs followed a multi-step approach.
-Whereas indigenous production for natural gas was collected bottom-up from TSOs, the ENTSOs worked closely with the consultancy Navigant to quantify scenario-specific production levels for biomethane.
+Whereas indigenous production for natural gas was collected bottom-up from TSOs, the ENTSOs worked closely with the consultancy Navigant (formerly known as Ecofys, currenly known as Guidehouse) to quantify scenario-specific production levels for biomethane.
 For power-to-gas, ENTSOs have developed a new methodology to distribute and optimize hydrogen and synthetic methane production via electrolysis around EU28.
 For gas imports, ENTSOs has worked out extra-EU supply potentials.